 However, custom applications are also great at leveraging the power of an underlying relational database to manage and serve data to many people across different parts of a business.
 They can easily extend across process and departmental boundaries, replace the use of many stand-alone spreadsheets or databases.

 With a user interface and features designed around the exact needs of the business, its users and their roles, custom applications can remove bottlenecks in efficiency, resolve issues with inconsistent and inaccurate data and improve visibility and business process workflows.

 One of the greatest benefits a custom application brings any business, is the ability to enhance and adapt the application to continue to suit the needs of the organisation as it evolves.
 This ensures the maximum return on investment is maintained in to the future, and that opportunities to further improve efficiencies within the business can be readily capitalised on.

-- Web Applications are those that that are developed with the specific intention being accessed through a web browser at all times.
+Unlike Custom Applications, typically leveraging a some form of workplace innovation platform, like Claris FileMaker, to make them available across platforms, Web Applications are those that that are developed with the specific intention being accessed through a web browser at all times.

 A ‘web application’ is any software that is developed to be operated only in a web browser, therefore potentially on any type of PC or device capable of running a web browser such as Edge, Firefox, Chrome, Safari and so on.

 They are developed in a browser-supported programming language and rely on a web browser to enable a user to interact with it.
 Web application frameworks are available to help ensure some of the labour intensive and specialist knowledge required to develop robust, efficient and secure web-based projects are more readily available, but the process still requires specialist knowledge and the combined use of multiple technologies.